Reigen Magazine Cover 1924 – Berlin at Night in Luna-Park – Vintage Illustration Download

-Berlin at Night: When the sun sets, the magic begins!
-In the 1920s, the LUNA-Park at Halensee was the hotspot for pleasure, glittering lights, and a touch of lascivious lifestyle.
-No wonder the gentlemen’s magazine Reigen dedicated an entire issue to it in 1924.
-This elegant motif by Theo Köves comes from that issue – a woman captured amidst the colorful hustle and bustle.
-The illustration tells of earlier times; it’s over a century old.
+Festive vintage illustration for your print project as a download!
+When the sun goes down, the magic begins in Berlin!
+In the 1920s, the LUNA-Park on Halensee was the hotspot for pleasure, bright lights, and a slightly lascivious attitude to life.
+No wonder the men’s magazine Reigen dedicated an entire issue to it in 1924.
+The elegant motif by Theo Köves comes from this – a woman captured in the middle of the colorful hustle and bustle.
+The illustration tells of earlier times; it is over a century old.
 And that’s exactly what makes it so appealing.

-We have not digitally altered the image; the motif has been cleaned, retouched, imperfections removed, and colors adjusted.
+The motif was cleaned, retouched, imperfections removed and the colors adjusted.
 The image quality is very good.
-Nevertheless, this illustration is over 100 years old.
+Nevertheless, please note: this vintage illustration is over 100 years old.
+We have not digitally altered the motif.
 It still has an authentic charm.
-Minor traces of time included.
-Authentic, charming, a real eye-catcher.

 The motif is particularly effective when printed on uncoated paper without gloss.
 No or very little structure.
 The paper should be white, but not bright white.
 A very, very light beige shade of paper also suits this illustration.